 Banfi’s success has enabled the company to play a broad philanthropic role through the Banfi Foundation.
 The Foundation provided seed money to help Catholic Relief Services build a technical school and an orphanage as well as an 800-unit housing project in Potenza, Italy, where thousands were left homeless after a devastating earthquake in the early 1980s.
 It also generously endows select charities and universities around the world, and sponsors annual scholastic tours to study the food and wine culture of Italy.

-Banfi is led today by two grandchildren of the founder: James Mariani and Cristina Mariani-May, who share the title of co-CEO.
-Their fathers, Chairman Emeritus Dr. John F. Mariani and President Emeritus Harry F. Mariani, continue as active counsel to the executive committee and are members of the firm’s advisory board.
+Banfi is led today by the founder’s granddaughter Cristina Mariani-May, who is president and CEO.
+Her father, Chairman Emeritus Dr. John F. Mariani, continues as active counsel to the executive committee and is a member of the firm’s advisory board.
 Banfi’s world headquarters is a 60-room Elizabethan manor located on a 127-acre estate and vineyard in Old Brookville, New York.